f1se4/portfolio/md/molletweather/MolletWeather.md

         if p > 0.05:
             print("We can reject null-hypothesis, Models performs different")
         else:
-            print("Null hypothesis cannot be rejected, No significant difference")
+            print("Null hypthoesis cannot be rejected, No significant difference")

 ```